hbc007/DPlayer/README.md

 * JavascriptSubtitlesOctopus https://github.com/Dador/JavascriptSubtitlesOctopus
 ## How to Use(Example)
 1. Download all files in this page https://github.com/Dador/JavascriptSubtitlesOctopus/tree/master/dist/js, and put these files into ```wwwroot/js```.
-2. Init Dplayer like this:
+2. Init DPlayer like this:
 ```
 window.dplayer = new DPlayer({
     container: document.querySelector("#dplayer"),
-    live: islive,
-    autoplay: true,
-    mutex: true,
     screenshot:true,
     video: {
         url: videourl,